About

 Arlpwe Art & Culture Centre sits on Kaytetye Country in Ali Curung, an Aboriginal community about 400km north of Alice Springs.
 The Art Centre opened in 2008, and the name ‘Arlpwe’ (pronounced Ahl-boa) was chosen for the Art Centre by the Traditional Owners.

 We represent artists from the Kaytetye, Alyawarr Warlpiri and Warumungu nation.
-Ali Curung, or Alekarenge, means Dog Dreaming.
+Ali Curung, or Alekarenge, means Dog Dreaming or 'belonging to the dog'.

-Dreamtime stories often have a physical trace in the landscape — specific landscape features relate to specific parts of stories that travel through the landscape and the sky.
+Dreamtime stories have a physical trace in the landscape — specific landscape features relate to specific parts of stories that travel through the landscape, waterways and the sky.
 In Kaytetye, the Dreamtime is called Altyerre.
-In Warlpiri Jukurrrpa, in Warumungu Winkara, and in Alyawarr Altyerr.
+In Alyawarr Altyerr, In Warlpiri Jukurrrpa, and in Warumungu Winkara.

-The landscape surrounding Ali Curung is very important for the artists here and local bush foods, bush medicines, water and animals are often the subject of their paintings.
-They were taught about the bush by their parents and extended families and know plants by their traditional names (for many members of the community, English is a second, third, fourth, or even fifth language).
+The landscape surrounding Ali Curung is very important for the Arlpwe artists.
+Local bush foods, bush medicines, water and animals are often the subject of their paintings.
+We were taught about the bush by our elders and extended families and know plants by their traditional names, in our four languages.

-You can easily visit the Art Centre in person as we are on a sealed road just 30kms (15 minutes drive) off the Stuart Highway, between Alice Springs and Tennant Creek.
+You can easily visit the Art Centre in person as we are on a sealed road just 22kms (12 minutes drive) off the Stuart Highway, between Alice Springs and Tennant Creek.